 Longer-term support.
 Through FDR mediation and counselling, the CFS can, with the divorcing spouses’ consent, refer them and/or their children to the DSSAs or Family Service Centres (“FSCs”).
 Programmes provided by the DSSAs are as follows:

-For advice on these issues speak to one of the fully qualified family lawyers at Yeo & Associates LLC at 62203400.
+For advice on these issues speak to one of the fully qualified family lawyers at Yeolaw Family Law Specialist at 62203400.

 A woman feels threatened or harassed by her husband.
 She even suffered physical violence for many years, with broken ribs or bruises from the punches.
 She kept silent because she wished to keep the family intact for the children or she simply does not wish to agitate the husband.
 This is classic victim of family violence.